nuagenetworks/nuage-metroae/BUILD.md

 #    images_path: "/var/lib/libvirt/images/"
 #    # NTP servers the VSC, VSD, VNS-UTILITY and VSTAT should sync to.
 #    # One or more ntp servers are required
+#    # Please note: the NTP servers need to be in dotted decimal format (as below).
 #    ntp_server_list:
 #      - 135.227.181.232
 #      - 128.138.141.172